-- Moza Mini-S Essential: With a carrying capacity of 260g, the Mini-S Essential is a great pick if you prefer a larger phone.
+- Moza Mini-S Essential: With a carrying capacity of 260g, the Mini-S Essential is an excellent pick if you prefer a larger phone.
 It’s plastic, but it offers plenty of features and a comfortable ergonomic grip.

 - Feiyutech Vimble 2S: The low weight limit of 150g makes the Vimble 2S a great pick for small phone lovers.
 Its extendable arm is an excellent addition, and it opens up plenty of new angles.
 It also offers much more versatility, controls, and additional accessories.

 DJI Osmo Mobile 5: The best folding gimbal

-DJI’s Osmo Mobile 3 just barely missed out on our top spot, largely because it is getting on in age.
-While there is a newer Osmo Mobile 4, it does little to improve the experience from the OM3 and isn’t nearly as good of a value.
-The OM3 features a folding design that earns top marks for portability and sets it apart from most other gimbals on the market.
-DJI also brought the gimbal trigger back for the third generation, as well as automatic orientation switching.
+DJI’s Osmo Mobile 5 just barely missed out on our top spot, mainly because it is a bit too pricey.
+The OM 5 features a folding design that earns top marks for portability and sets it apart from most other gimbals on the market.
+It’s super portable, and even has a built-in extension rod that turns it into a selfie stick.

 - Excellent folding design